 1. Risk and Return

 Even though Equity mutual fund schemes have a higher risk due to the asset class they invest in, they have a diversified portfolio.
-Any negative returns on a single stock can get compensated by the returns generated by another stock.
+The returns generated by another stock can compensate for any negative returns on a single stock.

-Thus, by investing in mutual funds, you end up avoiding scenarios of negative returns.
+Thus, by investing in mutual funds, you avoid scenarios of negative returns.

 2. Management

-All of these drawbacks are not present with mutual fund purchases.
-Mutual fund houses have experienced financial experts who are fund managers and take care of your investments.
-Additionally, the fund house also has access to all the tools and resources required to manage the funds.
+Mutual fund purchases do not present all of these drawbacks.
+Mutual fund houses have experienced financial experts who manage your investments.
+Additionally, the fund house has access to all the tools and resources required to manage the funds.

 3. Diversification

-A well-diversified portfolio should include at least 15 to 20 stocks but that might be a huge investment for an individual investor.
+A well-diversified portfolio should include at least 15 to 20 stocks, which might be a huge investment for an individual investor.

-With mutual funds, investors with little funds, as low as INR 1000, can get access to a diversified portfolio.
-Buying units of a fund allows you to invest in multiple stocks without the need to invest a huge amount.
+With mutual funds, investors with little funds, as low as INR 1000, can access a diversified portfolio.
+Buying units of a fund allows you to invest in multiple stocks without investing a considerable amount.

 4. Cost

-Due to the economies of scale, mutual funds attract lesser transaction costs when purchasing shares and therefore, pay lower brokerages as compared to individual investors.
+Due to the economies of scale, mutual funds attract lesser transaction costs when purchasing shares and, therefore, pay lower brokerages than individual investors.

 You can also save the annual maintenance charges on Demat accounts as you do not require it while investing in mutual funds.